zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 ```
 _With this new format, the same OBJ0 palette is much easier to edit._

-There's a fair amount of hairy macro code at compile-time to convert these #RGB colors to a two-bytes GBC color.
+There's a fair amount of hairy macro code at compile-time to convert these #RGB colors to a two-byte GBC color.
 But the result is very pleasant to read: hexdecimal RGB colors are used everywhere, especially on the web, and many color editors can import and export from this format.

 Then Kelsey Higham started the daunting task of [converting all color palettes](https://github.com/zladx/LADX-Disassembly/pull/465) of the game to this format.
 Quite a task — but the end result is worth is: as far as we know, all color palettes in the source code are now decoded.